 Behavioral Threat Assessment

-What will you learn from our behavioral active threat assessment training?
+What will trainees learn in our active threat assessment training?

 Our multi-step active threat assessment methodology focuses on training the observer to systematically observe their environment, identify behavior deviations, identify suspicious persons, and assess subjects to determine if they are carrying concealed weapons.
 In short, our trainees learn to use behavior to assess potential, immediate, or imminent threats.
 A necessary skills for military, security, and law enforcement.

 1. How to make systematic observations.

 active Threat Assessment involves learning systematic observation techniques to assess a behavioral baseline.

 The behavioral baseline is a minimum or starting point constructed of consistent behaviors from which other behaviors are compared.
 This baseline should be culturally neutral and non-biased.
 Baselining is necessary because behavior can vary dramatically based on location and cultural context.
 As part of our behavioral threat assessment training, trainees learn to efficiently and effectively develop a baseline in any location.

 Your ability to identify an active threat is based on the identification of deviations from the baseline.

 A deviation is a behavior that is inconsistent with the baseline.
 Person’s deviating from the baseline requires further observation and assessment.
 You will learn to use the baselining process as a filter to separate persons-of-interest (POI) from the larger population.

 3. How to identify a person of interest (POI).